Quantum Computing for Heavy Quarkonium Spectroscopy: Framework

 \subsection{Variational Approach}

 The variational principle states that, given an ansatz $\ket{\psi(\vec{\theta})}$ and a Hermitian observable $\mathcal{O}$ that is bounded below,

 where $\epsilon_0$ is the lowest eigenvalue of $\mathcal{O}$.
-As a corollary, if the ground state wave function is known and the ansatz is orthogonalized with respect to it, the variational method gives an upper bound on the next lowest eigenvalue.
 This principle forms the basis of the VQE algorithm, which uses a classical optimization procedure to minimize $\braket{\mathcal{O}}$ with respect to the parameters $\vec{\theta}$ and a quantum subroutine to calculate $\braket{\mathcal{O}}$ for any given $\vec{\theta}$.
 We approximate the ground state energy of $H_3$ using the VQE algorithm in tandem with the UCC ansatz.
 For a single $c$-$\bar{c}$ pair with access to three orbitals, this ansatz consists of the unitary operator

 which rotates the state $\ket{001}$ into a linear combination of $\ket{001}$, $\ket{010}$, and $\ket{100}$ with coefficients tuned by $\theta$ and $\phi$.
 For this specific system, however, it is more convenient to use the parameters $\alpha$ and $\beta$, defined by $\alpha\equiv\sqrt{\theta^2+\phi^2}$ and $\sin\beta\equiv\theta/\alpha$.
 The 3-qubit UCC ansatz for a single $c$-$\bar{c}$ pair is then just